Skip to main content

 What happens next?

-Following this round of consultation we will develop a detailed design for the substation layout, including proposed locations for buildings, access route and working areas.
+Following the February 2026 consultation, we will finalise our design for the substation layout, including proposed locations for buildings, equipment, internal access routes, landscaping and drainage.

-We will also need to submit applications to the Scottish Government Energy Consents Unit, under Section 37 of the Electricity Act 1989, for the proposed changes to the overhead lines and uprating in voltage.
+We plan to submit a planning application under the Town and Country Planning (Scotland) Act 1997 (as amended) to South Lanarkshire Council in 2026.
+We will also submit an application to the Scottish Government Energy Consents Unit, under Section 37 of the Electricity Act 1989, for the proposed changes to the overhead lines and uprating in voltage.